MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-cordova/index.md

     ```

 ### iOS platform
-The iOS platform requires one additional step.
+The iOS platform requires an additional step.
 In Xcode, enable push notifications for your application in the **Capabilities** screen.

 > <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Important:** the bundleId selected for the application must match the AppId that you have previously created in the Apple Developer site.
 See the [Push Notifications Overview] tutorial.